Sometimes the “touristy” thing to do is more authentic than you might think, for example at a concert in Schönbrunn Palace’s Orangery.

 The music

-Fast forward almost 250 years and one enterprising company has reestablished this in-house concert tradition at the Schönbrunn home of the Habsburg imperial family: Mozart’s music drifts across the (fully-restored) Orangery once again.
+Fast forward almost 250 years and one enterprising company has reestablished this in-house concert tradition at the Schönbrunn home of the imperial Habsburg family: Mozart’s music drifts across the (fully-restored) Orangery once again.

 Concerts typically feature highlights from Mozart’s repertoire of operatic and other compositions, followed by the best that the Strauss dynasty has to offer…all performed by the Schönbrunn orchestra or ensemble.